 · Organic Non GMO-Popcorn

-· Terra Chips/ Mary's Gone Crackers with hummus
+· Terra Chips/ Mary's Gone Crackers with cheese

 · Celery/Bell Peppers/Carrots/Cherry Tomatoes/Broccoli with hummus